jordanlevy001/challenge-kickstarter-analysis/README.md

 #### It is important to emphasize that all of the cells from F2 to H13 above, are designated as percentages, which is why the formulas do not include a multiplication by 100.
 <img width="169" alt="Excel Percentage Format" src="https://user-images.githubusercontent.com/88804543/129995276-368ce27c-2b29-44ba-ae8d-55b786c08c28.png">

-To generate the line chart from this data, I highlighted all cells, then inserted a line chart.
+#### To generate the line chart from this data, I highlighted all cells, then inserted a line chart.
 <img width="1128" alt="Inserting a Line Chart" src="https://user-images.githubusercontent.com/88804543/129995323-d518d54f-c7a4-4e13-9e5c-dc7adfd9faa0.png">
 <img width="898" alt="Selecting Data" src="https://user-images.githubusercontent.com/88804543/129995354-ef367659-56fd-4865-b597-a9cbea60f164.png">
 #### The graph that is automatically generated has too much information and we need to remove the excess.This can be donee by selecting the chart, then choosing "Select Data" from the "Chart Design" ribbon at the top.
 Under 'Legend entries', we can remove the top 4 items, by pressing the minus sign in the bottom left corner below the box.
 This will leave us with the information we DO want:
-#### *"Percentage Successful"
+#### * "Percentage Successful"
-#### *"Percentage Failed"
+#### * "Percentage Failed"
-#### *"Percentage Canceled"
+#### * "Percentage Canceled"
 #### In the box that says "Chart Title", the text was edited to "Outcomes Based on Goals".
 The finalized chart looks like this:
 <img width="892" alt="Table_Outcomes Based on Goals" src="https://user-images.githubusercontent.com/88804543/129995606-420f0128-ceef-4993-a3b9-6ae027874377.png">

 ### Challenges
 #### No challenges occurred while completing deliverable 1 and 2, the outcomes based on launch date and the outcomes based on goals charts.
-The first challenge occurred when writing the analysis report in the README file in GitHub, I had difficulty with the headers.
+The first challenge occurred when writing the analysis report in the README.md file in GitHub, I had difficulty with the headers.
 Some headers would display normally but then others would not.
 This trouble occurred specifically for H4 headers, meaning the ones requiring 4 hashes.
 Some of the lines with 4 hashes would display normally and others would not.
-I went through the entire README file and deleted the H4 headers and re-entered them.
+I looked up Markdown syntax to ensure I was using the hashes correctly.
+I also googled if anyone also had this issue.
+I also went through the entire README.md file and deleted the H4 headers and re-entered them.
 I also tried refreshing the page.

 ## Results

 ### The first conclusion we can draw from the "Outcomes Based on Launch Date" line graph is there are more campaigns launched overall in May, June, July.
 The second conclusion we can draw is campaigns launched in May had a higher incidence of success.
 Louise should launch future campaigns in May.

 ### From the "Outcomes Based on Goals" chart, we can conclude that campaigns with lower goals are more successful.
 Campaigns with goals less than $5000 had the highest incidence of success.

 ### There are some limitations to this dataset.
 This dataset does not tell us background or demographic information about the backers, the people who are donating the money.
 It would be helpful to know demographic information about the backers because it would help Louise understand who her target demographic should be for her play's fundraising campaign.

 ### In addition to the graphs shown above, another helpful table we could create would show how close the failed campaigns for the subcategory plays came to reaching their corresponding goal.
-Examining the failed campaigns for the subcategory of plays, we could calculate what percent fo the goal money was pledged.
+Examining the failed campaigns for the subcategory of plays, we could calculate what percent of the goal money was pledged.
 Then we could visualize the percentage funded of the failed campaigns with a histogram.
 ### We could also create a table to analyze how the length of time of the campaign affected the outcome.
 We would visualize this data with a stacked bar graph comparing the duration of the campaign to the campaign outcome.